 To qualify under the unserved criterion, an applicant must show that at the time the appointment is made, none of the premises in the proposed area of appointment is served by the existing appointee.

-SSE Water has provided us with confirmation from both Northumbrian Water and Thames Water that they consider the Site to be a greenfield site, and that it is unserved.
+Independent Water Networks submitted a report (from an independent professional advisor appointed by it) which verified the Site as unserved for sewerage services.
+We shared this report with Southern Water, which agrees that the site is unserved.
 Having considered the information that we have received about the Site, we are satisfied that the Site is unserved.